-If you’re in a situation where you can’t take email addresses verbally, always direct people to your website.
-It’s imperative that you have a form on every page so that anyone who happens to land there is able to sign up quickly and painlessly for your emails.
+If you’re in a situation where you can’t take email addresses, always direct people to your website.
+It’s best to have a form on every page so that anyone who happens to land there is able to sign up quickly and painlessly for your emails.

-The sign up process should be blatantly obvious and provide all of the necessary background information about your email campaign.
+The sign up process should be easy for the customer and provide all of the necessary background information about your email campaign.